esilver0/CATT/sslstrip-experiment.md

 sudo iptables -t nat -A PREROUTING -p tcp --destination-port 80 -j REDIRECT --to-port 10000
 ```

-This will redirect traffic to port 80 (the default web port for HTTP traffic) to port 1000, which is where the proxy will listen.
+This will redirect traffic from port 80 (the default web port for HTTP traffic) to port 1000, which is where the proxy will listen.

 Then, on the attacker, run